-The global pandemic is surpassing 200,000 cases all around the world.
-Interestingly, a striking pattern has been noticed by researchers.
-The fact is that more men are dying when compared to women.
-This trend is more pronounced in Italy, with men making up to 60 percent of total cases and 70 percent of total deaths as published by the country’s public health agency.
-While similarly in South Korea, men account for 54 percent of the cent of total deaths, but here 61 percent of affected cases were women.
+When the global pandemic surpassed 200,000 globally, a striking pattern had been noticed by researchers.
+The fact is that more men were dying when compared to women.
+This trend was more pronounced in Italy, with men making up to 60 percent of total cases and 70 percent of total deaths as published by the country’s public health agency.
+While similarly in South Korea, men accounted for 54 percent of the cent of total deaths, but here 61 percent of affected cases were women.

 As pandemic is progressing over the globe, epidemiologists are working on the vulnerable groups so as to protect them.
 Currently, the difference in mortality due to gender disparity is harder to explain.
-A recent study published in Lancet shows that 80 percent of casualties were men.
+A study published in Lancet showed that 80 percent of casualties were men.
 Even before Italy’s outbreak, a study was modeled at Wuhan involving 100 patients, which showed us that men made up two-thirds of the cases.
 More recent figures revealed us 64 percent of total deaths in China due to COVID-19 were men.
-One should also note the fact that in Italy the average age of people is 46.5, making it one of the countries with many elderly people.
-As we know, COVID-19 has fatal effects on people, as we saw in China.
-This is an added reason why there are more deaths are occurring in Italy than in China.
+One should also note the fact that in Italy the average age of people is 46.5, making it one of the countries with many senior citizens.

-As of now, scientists do not have a clear idea of why this is happening but it has been consistently present with COVID-19.
+A study published in May indicates that men may have higher concentrations of the ACE2 enzyme in their blood.
+ACE2 allows the SARS-CoV-2 to infect healthy cells.
 But possibly taking into account the demographic figures, women tend to live longer in China, Italy, and South Korea, as reported by WHO.
 Also, men to smoke and drink more in these countries than women, especially in China, where 48 percent of men above 15 do it.
 Surprisingly, more men die in these countries due to heart disease, diabetes, cancer, and respiratory disease.